Rupesh528/GoMarble/README.md

 # Review Scraper API

+This works only for amazon  product page as of now !!!
 An API server that extracts product reviews from any e-commerce website using AI-powered dynamic CSS identification.
-This works only for amazon  product page !!!

 ## Features